Coarse-median preserving automorphisms: Preliminaries.

 The \emph{standard $k$--cube} is the finite set $\{0,1\}^k$ equipped with the median operator $m$ determined by a majority vote on each coordinate.
 A subset $S\cu M$ is a \emph{$k$--cube} if it is a median subalgebra isomorphic to the standard $k$--cube.
 In particular, any subset of $M$ with cardinality $2$ is a $1$--cube.

 \begin{rmk} An important example of median algebra is provided by the $0$--skeleton of any $\CAT$ cube complex $X$ \cite{Chepoi}.
 The vertex set of any $k$--cell of $X$ is a $k$--cube in the above sense, but the converse does not hold.
 For instance, in the standard tiling of $\R^n$, every set of the form $\{a_1,b_1\}\x\dots\x\{a_n,b_n\}$ with $a_i<b_i$ is a $k$--cube according to the above notion.
-To avoid confusion, we will refer to median subalgebras of $X^{(0)}$ isomorphic to a standard $k$--cube as \emph{generalised $k$--cubes}. \end{rmk}
+To avoid confusion, when dealing with cube complexes we will refer to $k$--cubes in $X^{(0)}$ as \emph{generalised $k$--cubes}. \end{rmk}

 The \emph{rank} of $M$, denoted $\rk M$, is the largest cardinality of a set of pairwise-transverse walls of $M$.
 Equivalently, $\rk M$ is the supremum of the integers $k$ such that $M$ contains a $k$--cube (assuming $\rk M$ is at most countable).
 See \cite[Proposition~6.2]{Bow-cm}.
 We will be exclusively interested in median algebras of finite rank.